Saved

 Our Position

-Affordable housing can be added and existing NOAH maintained, yet without tools and guardrails for planning and preservation, ED 1 is missing an essential ingredient.
-Otherwise, neighborhoods and existing tenants will be impacted by demolition and out-of-scale, incompatible new development.
+Affordable housing can be added and existing NOAH maintained, yet without tools and guardrails for planning and preservation, ED 1 was previously missing an essential ingredient.
+Otherwise, neighborhoods and existing tenants could have been more adversely impacted by demolition and out-of-scale, incompatible new development.

-Given nearly 40% of all housing in L.A.’s 35 HPOZs are multi-family apartments with five or more units, ED 1 puts apartments that are classified as non-contributing at risk of demolition for new housing.
-Further, this bypasses the design review process intended to keep HPOZ and National Register neighborhoods intact and hold together, in terms of overall physical compatibility.
+Given nearly 40% of all housing in L.A.’s 35 HPOZs are multi-family apartments with five or more units, ED 1 previously put apartments that are classified as non-contributing at risk of demolition for new housing.
+Further, this bypassed the design review process intended to keep HPOZ and National Register neighborhoods intact and hold together, in terms of overall physical compatibility.

-There needs to be balance.
-Neighborhood and HPOZ advocates are asking that ED 1 policy guidance protect HPOZs and National Register historic districts– in their entirety– by not overriding existing, long-standing planning and design review tools.
+With the July 1, 2024 update, there is now greater balance.
+Neighborhood and HPOZ advocates were asking that ED 1 policy guidance protect HPOZs and National Register historic districts– in their entirety– by not overriding existing, long-standing planning and design review tools.

 How You Can Help